-Archbishop Desmond Tutu, renown for his part in the struggle for freedom in apartheid, South Africa, for being a Nobel Peace Prize Winner, and for chairing the country’s Truth and Reconciliation Commission is the patron of AFLI.
+Archbishop Desmond Tutu, renowned for his part in the struggle for freedom in apartheid, South Africa, for being a Nobel Peace Prize Winner, and for chairing the country’s Truth and Reconciliation Commission is the patron of AFLI.
 He is a remarkable leader, a global icon of moral and just leadership, and a pioneer for peace and non-violent resolution to conflict and non-racism.
 He is our role model and his values and philosophy lie at the heart of our organisation.

-The African Leadership Institute and the Archbishop Tutu Leadership Programme have been selected as projects that must uphold the legacy of Archbishop Tutu.
+The African Leadership Institute and the Archbishop Tutu Leadership Fellowship have been selected as projects that must uphold the legacy of Archbishop Tutu.
 To that end, on June 28, 2017, the Desmond and Leah Tutu Legacy Foundation and AFLI signed a Memorandum of Understanding (MoU) which bestows legacy status on AFLI and the Archbishop Tutu Leadership Programme as legacy projects.

 The MoU formally recognizes the important role of the Institute and the Fellows in perpetuating the legacy of the Archbishop and upholding the values he cherishes most – integrity, morality, ubuntu, servant leadership.
 His message to each cohort of Tutu Fellows, since 2006, has been consistent: